 About

 I currently live in xučyun (Huichin) territory, the ancestral and unceded land of the Chochenyo-speaking Ohlone people, who are the successors of the sovereign Verona Band of Alameda County.
 This land was and continues to be of great importance to the Muwekma Ohlone Tribe and other familial descendants of the Verona Band.
-I work and benefit from this land and am continuously learning how to be a better steward of it and how to be a better advocate for the Indigenous people who have led (and continue to lead) conservation and restoration efforts for generations.
+I work and benefit from this land and am continuously learning how to be a better steward of it and how to be a better advocate for the Indigenous people who have led and continue to lead conservation and restoration efforts.

 https://native-land.ca/